DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

-In your role in a school in England, you must be working as:
+In your role in a school in England, you must be working as one of the following:

 * a physics teacher